 Permanent Records

 Permanent records are ones that contribute to the historic record of the Federation.
 They provide evidence of the structure, functions, and activities of the NFB and reflect the people, places, and matters dealt with by the organization.
-Examples would be announcements for events, records or minutes of meetings, official correspondence sent on behalf of the organization, etc. These are the most commonly accessed archival records by researchers, so these should be submitted to the Archives regularly.
+Examples are announcements for events, records or minutes of meetings, official correspondence sent on behalf of the organization, etc. These are the most commonly accessed archival records by researchers, so these should be submitted to the Archives regularly.

 Examples: